 Appleton probably has the most beautiful location of any urban Scout campsite in the world.
 To the east is a stunning view over Cape Town and the harbour of Table Bay, with Sea Point and the Atlantic Ocean to the west, and the site is overlooked by Table Mountain and Lions Head.

 Appleton is on Signal Hill Road, which is accessible from the Kloof Nek intersection.
 About 2km from Kloof Nek, you pass the Kramat on your left.
 The turnoff to the campsite is to your left, exactly 1 km past the Kramat.
 A regular open-topped tourist bus runs from the city centre to Kloof Nek.
 It is possible to hike to Appleton from Cape Town station in under two hours.
-The route via Adderley Street, the Gardens, Kloof Nek Road and Signal Hill Road is varied and interesting.
+The route via Adderley Street, the Gardens, Kloof Nek Road and Signal Hill Road is varied and interesting, and the site can also be reached via a path from the Noon Gun.

 - Training activities in the shade of the pine trees